Watch the Memorial Day Parade.

 weather means street fairs and festivals in Chicago.
 Over Memorial Day weekend,

-Music Festival (May 28-29), where local tribute bands, indie vendors and local foods
+(May 27-28), where local tribute bands, indie vendors and local foods are the

-are the draw.
-Shop one-of-a-kind artwork, swoon-worthy antiques, vintage clothing,
+draw.
+Shop one-of-a-kind artwork, swoon-worthy antiques, vintage clothing, home

-food vendors, live music, an open-air market and Lucha Libre wrestling.
-Treat yourself to gelato tastings in Millennium Park at the Gelato World Tour (May 27-29).
+featuring food vendors, live music, an open-air market and Lucha Libre

 the many gardens in Chicago, it's easy to enjoy some fresh air and natural